muchdogesec/file2txt/README.md

 ## A note on HTML encoding (for `html` and `html_article` modes)

-HTML can come in a variety of flavours, file2stix can handle the following:
+HTML can be printed in a variety of ways

 * Encoded: e.g. contains `&gt` vs `>`
 * Decoded Raw: standard HTML tags
-* Decoded CDATA: the actual Decoded Raw HTML is inside `<![CDATA[Decoded Raw HTML]]>` tags
+* Decoded CDATA: the actual Decoded Raw HTML is inside `<![CDATA[Decoded Raw HTML]]>` tags (most common in XML/JSON docs containing HTML, most commonly RSS/ATOM feeds)

-In any mode that considers HTML, all these formats are automatically detected by the script and processed accordingly.

 As an example, endcoded